-Welcome to the internet home of Callahan Dog Owners Group, an organization of canine-loving humans who mobilized in response to a proposal by the Department of Conservation and Recreation to limit off-leash privileges within the 800-plus acres that comprise Callahan State Park, often called simply, “The Dog Park.”
+The Callahan Dog Owners Group is an organization of canine-loving humans who mobilized in response to a proposal by the Massachusetts Department of Conservation and Recreation to limit off-leash privileges within the 800-plus acres that comprise Callahan State Park, often called simply, “The Dog Park.”

 We remain committed to efforts to retain our hard-won off-leash status in designated areas of the park (see map of Callahan trails, including highlighted on-leash trails); to representing and upholding – as well as enlightening and reminding – appropriate standards of responsible dog ownership; to the preservation, protection and promotion of the pristine nature of the park, and to camaraderie with and respect for each other and all the many varied multi-use neighbors who share its bounty.
 Check out the About Us page for more detailed information on our history, our passion, our efforts and our accomplishments.

 With off-leash freedom comes responsibility.
 Please be a responsible dog owner/walker.
 The existing signs on Callahan’s trails are misleading.
 These are the facts:

 - On-leash: (1) Dogs are to be leashed in all parking areas and on all trails that abut private property.
 Dogs must not enter private property – ever!
 (2) Dogs are to be leashed on the Millwood Street-side walking loop that includes the length of the earthen dam, around the home-abutting trails of CocoRidge and Pinecone, to and including Fox Hunt, and back again to earthen dam (see map); (3) Dogs are to be leashed – even if on an off-leash trail – if and whenever any park visitor requests that you leash your dog until you have safely passed.

 - Off-leash: romping is permitted on most interior trails and in the Eagle Pond area.

 - Voice Control: Off-leash dogs must be supervised and under strict voice control.